LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 The Logtalk distribution includes a :doc:`../devtools/ports_profiler` tool based on the same procedure box model described above.
-This tool is specially useful for debugging performance issues (e.g. due to lack of determinism or unexpected backtracking).
+This tool is specially useful for debugging performance issues (e.g., due to lack of determinism or unexpected backtracking).
 See the tool documentation for details.